muchcoffieeh/new-test/src/content/blog/TXM Auto Stats/index.md

 </div>

 ## Constraints
+#### On-time delivery despite the limitations

 The 5 weeks leading up to the ProBowl was crunch time.
+Amid many constraints, the biggest one was the lack of engineering bandwidth.
 It came time to pare down the design.
 Not the first time it happened to me at a startup – can’t say I didn’t expect it.

 <div className="kg-card kg-image-card kg-width-full">